Ruohan-Li/Ruohan-Li.github.io/_pages/about.md

 Hello and welcome!
-I'm a postdoctoral research associate in the <a href='https://geog.umd.edu/'>Department of Geographical Sciences</a> at the <a href='https://umd.edu/'>University of Maryland, College Park</a>, working with <a href='https://www.terpconnect.umd.edu/~xie/'>Dr. Yiqun Xie</a> and <a href='https://geog.umd.edu/facultyprofile/loboda/tatiana-v'>Dr. Tatiana Loboda</a>.
+I'm a postdoctoral research associate in the <a href='https://geog.umd.edu/'>Department of Geographical Sciences</a> at the <a href='https://umd.edu/'>University of Maryland, College Park</a>, working with <a href='https://www.terpconnect.umd.edu/~xie/'>Dr. Yiqun Xie</a>.
 My research focuses extensively on leveraging deep learning and advanced analytical methods to interpret Earth system dynamics.

 In my PhD, I'm working on projects combining satellite data, real-world measurements, and radiative transfer